gcfacchi/TomAugspurger.github.io/content/scalable-ml-01.md

 constraints.
 How are we constrained by scale?
 The two main ones I can think of are

-1. I'm constrained by size: I can't fit my model on my entire dataset using my laptop.
-I'd like to scale out by adopting algorithms that work in batches locally, or on a distributed cluster.
+1. **I'm constrained by size**: My training dataset fits in RAM, but I have to predict for a much larger dataset.
+Or, my training dataset doesn't even fit in RAM. *I'd like to scale out by adopting algorithms that work in batches locally, or on a distributed cluster.*
-2. I'm constrained by time: I'd like to fit more models (think hyper-parameter optimization or ensemble learning) on my dataset in a given amount of time.
-   I'd like to scale out by fitting more models in parallel, either on my laptop by using more cores, or on a cluster.
+2. **I'm constrained by time**: I'd like to fit more models (think hyper-parameter optimization or ensemble learning) on my dataset in a given amount of time. *I'd like to scale out by fitting more models in parallel, either on my laptop by using more cores, or on a cluster.*

 These aren't mutually exclusive or exhaustive, but they should serve as a nice framework for our discussion.
 I'll be showing where the usual pandas + scikit-learn for in-memory analytics workflow breaks down, and offer some solutions for scaling out to larger problems.

-This post will focus on cases where your training dataset fits in memory, but you must predict on a dataset that's larger than memory.
+This post will focus on cases where your *training* dataset fits in memory, but you must predict on a dataset that's larger than memory.
 Later posts will explore into parallel, out-of-core, and distributed training of machine learning models.